element-hq/nix-flakes/README.md

 Note that `composeShell` takes a list as an argument.
 You can provide multiple project names in this list, and `composeShell` will build a development shell dependencies from all projects combined together.

+`setupPackages` is another function provided by the `nix-flakes` flake, which must be called (and its output set to `packages`) in order to utilise the `devenv up` functionality.
+This will start any `processes` and `services` defined in the project module - for instance, starting up the project and any database/redis/language servers etc needed for development.

 ## Development